 The amazing thing about living in a democracy is that we take several months to inform ourselves about our candidates before we enter the polling booth.
 That is the proper time to try to convince voters of which positions you support.
 However, once you leave that voting booth, your vote has been set in stone.
 Win, lose or draw, supporting America as a whole should come first, then your party second.

 I now understand the writer’s feelings toward this so-called "new majority."
 It’s because she is in the old minority, a group of people who use exaggeration and intimidation to further their own personal goals at the detriment of their fellow Americans.
 If the attitudes of this minority don’t change, they will continue to become culturally irrelevant.
-Instead of mocking your opponents, try focusing on making your own policies stronger.

 That’s what this "useful idiot" has done.
 All this hyperbolic talk has really made me wonder who the real idiots are.